 Enhanced Reporting Requirements

 SAS 70 Type 1 audits reported on controls in place as of a specific date.
 SAS 70 Type 2 audits reported on controls in place as of a specific date and on the operating effectiveness of the controls over a period of time.
-SSAE 16 is used to report on the system, related controls, and operating effectiveness covering the same period of time.
+SSAE 16 is used to report on the system, related controls, and provide trust of operating effectiveness covering the same period of time.

 Why SAS 70 Is Outdated

-SAS 70 isn’t without flaws; for example, when it comes to information security, reviewing risk management and security programs, there are far more robust frameworks than SAS 70.
+SAS 70 isn’t without flaws; for example, when it comes to information security reports, reviewing risk management and security programs, there are far more robust frameworks than SAS 70.
 Additionally, SAS 70 has a limited scope, focusing mainly on security controls, even though they only make up a small part of a successful information security program.

-In fact, using SAS 70 to audit cloud service providers is questionable at best, because SAS 70 is mainly focused on financial reporting.
+In fact, using SAS 70 to audit cloud service providers is questionable at best, because SAS 70 is mainly focused on financial reports.
 Auditors who were involved with SAS 70 were usually part of CPA firms that didn’t necessarily have information security expertise.

 Ensuring Compliance with Current Auditing Standards